-Audit Adjustments
+Audit Adjustment

-Criteria: A deficiency in internal control over financial reporting exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct, misstatements of the financial statements on a timely basis.
+Criteria: A deficiency in internal control over financial reporting exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct, misstatements of the financial statements in a timely basis.
 Auditing standards define a material weakness as a deficiency, or combination of deficiencies, in internal control such that there is a reasonable possibility a material misstatement of the entity's financial statements will not be prevented, or detected and corrected, in a timely basis.

-Condition: Material audit adjustments were identified that resulted in significant changes to the County's financial statements.
-The adjustments were reviewed and approved by the appropriate County staff and are reflected in the financial statements.
+Condition: A material audit adjustment was identified that resulted in a significant change to the County's financial statements.

 Context: The County provides trial balances which convert the cash basis general ledger to the modified accrual basis necessary for preparing fund level and government-wide financial statements.
 The inability to detect significant misstatements in the financial statements increases the likelihood the financial statements would not be fairly presented.
-The adjustments were found in the audit; however, independent external auditors cannot be considered part of the County's internal control.
+The adjustment was found in the audit; however, independent external auditors cannot be considered part of the County's internal control.